Klimaatlas/KAPy/docs/configuration/config.md

 - **`configurationTables`**: Paths to configuration tables.
 See the documentation for each table separately.
 Cannot contain additional properties.
   - **`inputs`** *(string, required)*: Path to input configuration table, relative to working directory.
 See [inputs.md](inputs.md) for more detail.
+  - **`secondaryVars`** *(string)*: Path to configuration table for secondary variables, relative to working directory.
+See [derivedVars.md](derivedVars.md) for more details.
+Optional - if omitted, no secondary variables will be generated.
   - **`indicators`** *(string, required)*: Path to indicator configuration table, relative to working directory.
 See [indicators.md](indicators.md) for more detail.
   - **`scenarios`** *(string, required)*: Path to scenario configuration table, relative to working directory.
 See [scenarios.md](scenarios.md) for more detail.
   - **`periods`** *(string, required)*: Path to period configuration table, relative to working directory.
 See [periods.md](periods.md) for more detail.